 Depending on the season, you will need to take different lawn care steps to ensure that your grass remains green and healthy.
 Autumn will require you to practice the most intensive lawn care in preparation for your grass to fall dormant during the winter.
 Leaves will carpet your yard, so you will want to rake consistently to avoid moisture becoming trapped under the leaves and breeding disease.

 Next, you'll want to break up soil compaction through aeration!
 Our yards put up with a lot of pressure throughout the year.
 You'll spend a ton of time pushing your mower across your lawn to keep your grass at the correct height.
 Your pets and other wildlife will run across your property.
 Children will spend time playing in the front and back yard.
 All the pressure that mowing, animals, and family exert on the ground will cause the soil to become more densely packed.
 Compacted soil makes it more difficult for roots to grow and prevents essential lawn nutrients, such as NPK, from reaching and nourishing the roots.
-Soil that requires aeration will look stressed, will have lost its healthy green color, and will start to look thinner.
+Soil that requires aeration will cause the grass to look stressed, lose its healthy green color, and start to thin.
 The ground will also feel dry and hard to the touch.

 During the spring, you'll want to wait until your soil and grass have come to life a bit before starting any serious lawn care.
 Your first step will be to break out your rake and collect all the leftover leaves, twigs, and other detritus that have been trapped under snow or ice during the winter.
 You won't grow grass you can be proud of with a lawn covered in leftover leaves!